jupyter-book/mystmd.org/ecosystem.md

 ---
 title: Projects & Ecosystem Overview
 description: The MyST markdown ecosystem is evolving, with mature tools for Python and Sphinx, which support projects like Jupyter Book.
-You can also use MyST directly in the browser or Jupyter Lab using mystjs.
+You can also use MyST directly in the browser or Jupyter Lab using mystmd.
 thumbnail: thumbnails/index.png
 ---